-Predisposing factors for gallstones are being female, pregnancy, age over 40 years, family history of gallstones, obesity, ileal disease, oral contraceptives, diabetes mellitus, rapid weight loss, estrogen replacement therapy.
+Predisposing factors for gallstones are being female, pregnancy, age over 40 years, family history of gallstones, obesity, ileal disease, oral contraceptives, diabetes mellitus, rapid weight loss, and estrogen replacement therapy.

 Other risk factors include:

-- Solid organ transplant.
+- Solid-organ transplant.

 - Bone marrow transplant.